The Lone star quilt pattern has 8 equal triangles and when sewn together actually radiates from the center of the quilting motif.

-This star is sometimes called the Radiant Star, Star of Bethlehem, or Texas Star or just plain perfect star.
+This Quilt Idea is sometimes called the Radiant Star, Star of Bethlehem, or Texas Star or just plain perfect star.
 This is an excellent motif on which to try different Continuous Line Quilting patterns and Machine Quilting Patterns.

 Drafting a pattern does not have to be intimidating.
 Before the countless number of patterns, books and software programs that are available today, it was not unusual for a quilter to draft their own patchwork quilt patterns for a quilt.